ashleylamont/generational-trivia/README.md

 # Era Clash 📻📼💾📱🎮

+> note from ashley: this is a quick app that I smashed together almost entirely with claude - quality and accuracy may vary.

 A multigenerational Aussie family quiz — pass-and-play on one phone, Boomers → Gen Alpha.

 **The hook:** you score more for knowing eras that *aren't* yours.
 A 12-year-old nailing a Boomer